July 22, 2018

 How about this fellow with the gorgeous red eyes and lightly decorated wings?
 Someday I'm going to go about trying to identify these people.
-And this blue-bodied beauty with yellow wings and bright red eyes.
+And this blue-bodied beauty with yellow wings and bright red eyes - it is Minettia lupulina.
 I wonder how all these different species seem to choose red for their eye color.
 Finally a mosquito with bright green eyes.
 I don't think this one has ever bitten me.

 Let's just check out a couple more pretty flies.
 Seems that's all we have left! :-)

 first one more of the long-legged flies that glows in the sun.
-Then the most common fly around here - the Root-Maggot Fly, and then yet another long-legged fly in shades of yellow!
+Then the most common fly in the genus Rhagoletis around here - the Root-Maggot Fly, and then yet another long-legged fly in shades of yellow!